elifesciences/css-check/README.md

 1. this parameter specifies a selector that, if the expected css property value is not found, identifies an element that will be dumped to a file for future inspection.
 It is dumped to the same directory as the log file, and has the filename pattern ```css_fail__sample_[timestamp-to-match-log-entry].html```
 1. if 'true', the preceeding parameter's innerHTML will be dumped; any other value, or no value, will cause its outerHTML to be dumped.

 Recommend storing the invocation(s) in a shell script and creating a CRON job to run that at a suitable periodicity.
+(Don't spam the website though: you don't want to get blocked, or generate misleading useage traffic.)